mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8.md

 ### X Axis

 The X Axis was flipped on the Trident (linear rails are on the bottom of the extrusion like the V2, this will not work on the 1.8 as the guide rails are mounted to the bottom of the extrusion too).
 I had originally wanted to use the Trident toolhead carriage with a single MGN12 linear rail, however due to the changes on the X axis the endstops were moved to the XY Joints not the toolhead.
-Because of this I wouldnt have anywhere to mount my endstop so I am not using an MGN12 rail here and instead using the dual MGN9s of the original design.
+Because of this I wouldn't have anywhere to mount my endstop so I am not using an MGN12 rail here and instead using the dual MGN9s of the original design.

 ![Voron 1.8 X Axis](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-voron/x-axis.jpg)